ivov/normative/README.md

 DOCX_PATH_SPANISH="conversion/docx/sample_spa.docx"
 ```

-`DOCX_PATH_ENGLISH` and `DOCX_PATH_SPANISH` point to the default paths to the target DOCX files for conversion, to be changed as needed.
+`DOCX_PATH_ENGLISH` and `DOCX_PATH_SPANISH` point to the paths of the target DOCX files to be converted.
+Change as needed.

 ### MongoDB setup

-1. During installation, tick the option to install also MongoDB compass.
+1. Install [MongoDB Community Server](https://www.mongodb.com/download-center/community), including MongoDB compass.
 2. In MongoDB compass, connect to `mongodb://localhost:27017/`.
 3. Create a db called `normative` and, inside it, create two collections: `EnglishEntries` and `SpanishEntries`
 4. Index both collections on the `term` field.